marcuspimenta/BESTV/README.md

     - [Ktlint plugin](https://github.com/JLLeitschuh/ktlint-gradle)

 ## API Documentation
 BesTV uses [the version 3 of The Movie Database (TMDb) API](https://developers.themoviedb.org/3/getting-started/introduction).
-You can find all the documentation about the requests, the responses...
+You can find all the documentation about the requests, the responses.

 ## API Keys
 BesTV uses [The Movie DB](https://www.themoviedb.org/) API in order to fetch all the data, but is not endorsed or certified by TMDb.